Hyams Beach, New South Wales: Birds

+The coastal heath hinterland behind Hyams Beach supports one of the largest remaining populations of the endangered Eastern bristlebird.

 Tourism

 Most accommodation in the village ranges from basic cottages to architecturally designed luxury beachfront houses, with some featuring bed and breakfast.
 There is one café store in the village.
 The seaside village also features bush and coastal walks which provide panoramic views of the bay, the surrounding National Park and the ocean, which is ideal for fishing, swimming, snorkelling, diving and whale watching, making it an ideal tourist spot.
 The encompassing bushland is home to many native animals and dozens of bird species.

 Tourism and infrastructure financed has assisted in transforming Hyams Beach to one of the popular areas within the NSW tourism industry.
 Due to tourists visiting the area frequently and in masses, a freeway reaching the whole 190 km to Sydney was finished in 2017, costing at $580 million.
 A NSW tourist movement has featured the beach's radiantly white sand on the rearside of Sydney buses.
 The seaside village has also appeared in TV ads, thanks to publicity by Lonely Planet; the village also has a large social media presence.